Data Centre Water Treatment Principles

 Introduction

-Data Centres are critical to process and store our internet data.
+Data Centres Water Treatment is critical for data centres that process and store our internet data.
 Up time is critical with 99.999% as a standard.
-For this, data servers which emit large amounts of heat need to be cooled and the cooling systems and water treatment systems need to be designed, operated and maintained up to a very high quality standard.
+Data servers emit large amounts of heat and they need to be cooled.
+Cooling systems and water treatment systems need to be designed, operated and maintained up to a very high quality standard.
 Problems such as corrosion, scale, Legionella risk, and biofouling that come with water being used as a cooling medium, need to be managed intelligently.

 Cooling Water Needs